pylint-dev/pylint/doc/user_guide/configuration/index.rst

 Configuration
 =============

 Pylint is highly configurable.
-There's a lot of options to follow the need of every projects and a lot of checks to activate if they suit your style.
+There are a lot of options to follow the needs of various projects and a lot of checks to activate if they suit your style.

 .. toctree::
    :maxdepth: 2